digego/extempore/docs/memory.rst

 Pointers to higher-order types
 ------------------------------

-The xtlang type system is covered in `this post`_, but as a quick recap there are primitive types (floats and ints) there are higher-order types like tuples, arrays and closures.
+The :doc:`xtlang type system <type-system>` has both primitive types (floats and ints) and higher-order types like tuples, arrays and closures.
 Higher-order in this instance just means that they are made up of other types, although these component types may be themselves higher-order types.

 As an example of an aggregate type, consider a 2 element tuple.
 Tuples are (fixed-length) n-element structures, and are declared with angle